Urban Land Institute: ULI Terwilliger Center for Housing

-ULI Center for Capital Markets and Real Estate
+ULI Center for Real Estate Economics and Capital Markets

 In 2009 the institute founded the ULI Center for Capital Markets and Real Estate.
-The center hosts an annual capital markets and real estate conference, where it convenes industry practitioners, experts and economists for two days of panel sessions.
-The center also publishes a semiannual Real Estate Consensus Forecast that is often cited in financial news publications.
+The center hosts an annual capital markets and real estate conference, where it convenes industry practitioners, experts and economists.
+The center also publishes a semiannual Real Estate Consensus Forecast.
 In addition, since its founding, the center has assumed responsibility for partnering with PricewaterhouseCoopers to publish its annual Emerging Trends in Real Estate report.